Computing weight one modular forms over $\C$ and $\Fpbar$: Computing weight one cusp forms.

 So far, we have a ``candidate space'' of $q$-expansions, which we know includes~$S$ and this gives us a reasonable upper bound for the dimension of~$S$.
-To get a good lower bound, because we were only really interested in the case of~$N$ at most~200 or so, we wrote a program which counts dihedral representations.
+To get a good lower bound, because we were only really interested in the case of~$N$ at most~350 or so, we wrote a program which counts dihedral representations (the logic being the folklore conjecture that ``most weight~1 forms are dihedral'').
 More precisely, what our program does is the following.
 For a given~$N$ it counts the number of representation $\GQ\to\GL_2(\C)$ which are continuous, odd, irreducible, induced from a character of a quadratic extension of~$\Q$, and have conductor~$N$.
 This computation is a finite one because if $M$ is a quadratic extension of $\Q$ and $\psi:\GM\to\C^\times$ is a continuous 1-dimensional representation then the conductor of $\Ind(\psi)$ is the absolute value of $\disc(M)|c(\psi)|$, where $c(\psi)$ is the conductor of $\psi$ (an ideal of the integers of~$M$), and $|c(\psi)|$ is its norm.
-Hence there are only finitely many possibilities for~$M$ and, for each possiblity, one can use class field theory to enumerate the characters $\GM\to\C^\times$ of conductor $I$, for $I$ any ideal of $\calO_M$.
+Hence there are only finitely many possibilities for~$M$ and, for each possibility, one can use class field theory to enumerate the characters $\GM\to\C^\times$ of conductor $I$, for $I$ any ideal of $\calO_M$.
 This approach gives a lower bound for the dimension of the space of newforms in $S$, and if we repeat the computation for divisors of $N$, then we get a lower bound for the dimension of $S$.

 We have explained how to get both upper and lower bounds for the dimension of a space~$S$ of characteristic zero weight one cusp forms.
 If these bounds coincide, which of course they often do in practice in the range we considered, then we have computed the dimension of~$S$, we have also proved that the Galois representations associated to all eigenforms of level~$N$ and conductor~$\chi$ are induced from characters of index two subgroups, and furthermore, because both methods we have sketched are constructive, we now have two ways of actually computing the $q$-expansions of a basis for~$S$ to as many terms as we like, within reason -- an automorphic method and a Galois method.